eformsignen/eformsignen.github.io/help/chapter4.rst

       The document ID is a unique document ID assigned in the system, so it does not require separate settings.

-**Component Properties**
+**Field Properties**

 .. figure:: resources/document-domponent-properties_web.png
-   :alt: Setting Document Component Properties
+   :alt: Setting Document field Properties
    :width: 400px

 **① ID**

-Enter the ID of the Document component.
-For example, the component ID can be ‘docNum’ for document number.
+Enter the ID of the Document field.
+For example, the field ID can be ‘docNum’ for document number.

 -----------------------------------------
 Configuring Template Settings
 -----------------------------------------

-After uploading a file and adding components with Web Form Designer, you can configure additional settings for documents that will be created from the template such as the document name, document number, and workflow.
+After uploading a file and adding fields with Web Form Designer, you can configure additional settings for documents that will be created from the template such as the document name, document number, and workflow.

 In the **Design form** screen, click the **Next** button to go to the **Configure** screen.
 In the **Configure** screen, you can configure the five settings shown below.

 -  **General:** Sets the template name, abbreviation, document name, document number, etc.

--  **Set permissions:** Sets the permissions for who can create documents created from the template and who can open, void, or permanently remove documents created from the template.
+-  **Set permissions:** Selects the members and groups who can edit the template or create documents using the template.

 -  **Workflow:** Sets the steps of the document workflow from **Start** to **Complete**.